Oct. 1, 2025 through Sept. 30, 2026 SNAP Eligibility in Mississippi

 There are three eligibility tests for SNAP: the Gross Income, the Net Income, and the Asset tests.

-Depending on your state and whether your household has a member who is 60 or older or has a disability, your household may be exempt from the Gross Income, Net Income, and/or Asset tests.
+Depending on your state and whether your household has a member over 60 or with a disability, your household may be exempt from the Gross Income, Net Income, and/or Asset tests.

 While the Gross Income and Asset tests are straightforward, Net Income is more difficult to calculate.
 We recommend using our SNAP Eligibility Calculator to see you're income eligible for SNAP benefits.